 \subsection{Relation to quantum Gibbs sampling and systematic Lindblad equation algorithms}

-We now comment on the relationship between the ATA and other algorithms for quantum simulation of open quantum systems that have recently emerged in the literature: quantum Gibbs samplers (QGS)~\cite{chen2023efficient,LinLin2024GSprep,gilyen2024quantum,lloyd2025quantumthermalstatepreparation,hahn2025,Matthies_2024} and collision models based on systematic, rigorously derived Lindblad equations (SL)~\cite{ULE,davidovic_completely_2020,mozgunov_completely_2020}.
+We now comment on the relationship between the ATA and other algorithms for quantum simulation of open quantum systems that have recently emerged in the literature: quantum Gibbs samplers (QGS)~\cite{chen2023efficient,LinLin2024GSprep,gilyen2024quantum,lloyd2025quantumthermalstatepreparation,hahn2025,Matthies_2024} and collision models based on systematic and rigorously derived Lindblad equations (SL)~\cite{ULE,davidovic_completely_2020,mozgunov_completely_2020}.

 QGS algorithms yield the exact Gibbs state for a given model Hamiltonian.
 This is achieved through collision models~\cite{CICCARELLO20221} based on Lindblad processes with quasilocal jump operators that exhibit KMS detailed balance~\cite{Kossakowski_1977}.
-Physical systems connected to environments in thermal equilibrium are known to converge to such exact Gibbs states in the limit of weak system-bath coupling.
-However, for nonzero finite couplings---as emerge in physical systems---the steady state deviates from the Gibbs state by a correction controlled by the system-bath coupling, due to the ambiguity in defining an appropriate subsystem Hamiltonian for a partitioned quantum system~\cite{thingna_generalized_2012}.
-From a quantum simulation perspective, QGS algorithms thus only yield accurate physical steady states of open quantum systems in the limit of vanishing system-bath coupling.
+Physical systems connected to environments in thermal equilibrium are known to converge to such exact Gibbs states in the limit of weak system--bath coupling.
+However, for nonzero finite couplings---as emerge in physical systems---the steady state deviates from the Gibbs state by a correction controlled by the system--bath coupling, due to the ambiguity in defining an appropriate subsystem Hamiltonian for a partitioned quantum system~\cite{thingna_generalized_2012}.
+Thus, from a quantum simulation perspective, QGS algorithms yield accurate physical steady states of open quantum systems only in the limit of vanishing system--bath coupling.